 RO DBT is Radically Open Dialectical Behavior Therapy

-In the last few years, emotion skills classes have evolved to more effectively target different emotion coping styles.
+In the last few years, emotion skills classes have evolved to more effectively target distinct emotion coping styles.
 This exciting development in our field led me to become formally trained in Radically Open Dialectical Behavior Therapy (RO DBT) with the founder of the treatment model, Tom Lynch, PhD.

 Radically Open Dialectical Behavior Therapy (RO DBT) is a treatment targeting overcontrolled behavior that has been developed and tested in clinical trials over the last 25 years.
 It has been used to treat some of the rigid responses and emotional inhibition thought to underlie many treatment-resistant conditions.